folkertdev/reversible-debugger/report.md

 Given that the code is still changing regularly, keeping these functions polymorphic is reasonable, but for a final product I'd rather want them to be concrete.

-So, a side-effect of haskell's obsession with abstractions is that it's sometimes too easy to abstract.
+So, a side-effect of Haskell's obsession with abstractions is that it's sometimes too easy to abstract.

 Maybe part of the problem is that we as a field haven't had a lot of time yet to create elegant programming abstractions around the pi-calculus and the problems that it solves.
 Maybe adding session types makes all the puzzle pieces fall into place.
 Anyhow, I'm still